 To be classed as a ‘leaseholder’ or a ‘shared owner’ you have to financially own part (or occasionally all) of your home.
-People who own / have a mortgage on a percentage of their property, and rent the remaining percentage from us (or someone else) – are often classed as ‘shared owners’ as well as ‘leaseholders’.
+People who own or have a mortgage on a percentage of their property, and rent the remaining percentage from us (or someone else) – are often classed as ‘shared owners’ or ‘leaseholders’.

-- You are a leaseholder / shared owner if you live in a block of flats and you own / have a mortgage on 100% of your property
+- You are a leaseholder if you live in a block of flats and you own / have a mortgage on 100% of your property

-- You are a shared owner / leaseholder if you live in a property where you own / have a mortgage on any percentage of your property – but you pay rent to us (or a different housing provider) for the remaining percentage
+- You are a shared owner if you live in a property where you own or have a mortgage on a percentage of your property – but you pay rent to us (or a different housing provider) for the remaining percentage

 Where we have leasehold properties

 We have leasehold properties in Sheffield and the surrounding areas – Barnsley, Chesterfield and Rotherham, but we also have properties as far away as Selby, Wakefield and Glossop.

 To be eligible to be a leaseholder you must not own another property, and the total household income must be below £60,000 per year.